 My Stream Timer is an easy to use countdown and count-up timer for streamers.
 Multiple timers are available that write a file to disk to use with OBS, SLOBS, or your favorite streaming application.
 Have it auto start so it works with Stream Deck!
 Built with WPF and .NET Core 3 and completely open source on GitHub.
-Available on the Microsoft Store for Windows 10.
+Available on the Microsoft Store for Windows 10 and macOS.

 Meetup Manager for Organizers